Course type: Online; Self-Paced

 The paramedic is a health professional with the knowledge to respond, evaluate and monitor emergent, urgent, and non-urgent respiratory and cardiovascular situations.

-Paramedics: Cardiovascular and Respiratory Course using Body Interact virtual patients offers training of specific skills in solving complete and complex clinical scenarios.
+Cardiovascular and Respiratory Critical Approach course using Body Interact virtual patients offers training of specific skills in solving complete and complex clinical scenarios.

 This course utilizes Body Interact’s advanced medical simulation technology and is based on the following guidelines: